Milpitas, California: Arts and culture

 Milpitas residents enjoy various visual and performing arts.
-The Milpitas Alliance for the Arts, founded in 1997, is an organization which promotes and funds murals, plays, sculptures, and many other forms of art.
+The Milpitas Alliance for the Arts, founded in 1997, is an organization that promotes and funds murals, plays, sculptures, and many other forms of art.
 The "Art in Your Park" project has put many sculptures in local Milpitas parks, including a ceramic tower in Hillcrest Park, a sundial in Augustine Park, and a historical memorial in Murphy Park.
 The Celebrate Milpitas Festival is held annually every August, featuring vendors of crafts-type merchandise and providing local talent with a performance venue while selling visitors samplings of exotics like garlic fries or lumpia and even offerings from one or two Californian wineries.
 The suburb offers a rich variety of food options, including sit-down restaurants and fast food.

 The Santa Clara County Library system operates the Milpitas public library.

-Shopping Super Centers
+Retail

 Milpitas is home to the largest Bay Area enclosed shopping mall (in terms of land area), the Great Mall of the Bay Area.
-The Great Mall is a part of the Simon mall branch and is the biggest mall/outlet shopping center in northern California.
-There are approximately 200 stores within the mall, with a total of 1357000 sqft of retail area.
+The Great Mall is a part of the Simon Property Group and is the biggest mall/outlet shopping center in northern California.
+There are approximately 200 stores in the mall, with a total of 1357000 sqft of retail area.